AndrewKopczynski/adventureGameEngine/README.md

 adventureGameEngine
 ===================

-A text based adventure game.
+A text based
+adventure game.

+It's not really
+much of a game
+engine anymore as
+it is a MOO clone.